Sorry (2021 film): Music

-The special opens and closes with Like a Rolling Stone by Bob Dylan.
+The special opens and closes with "Like a Rolling Stone" by Bob Dylan.

 Reception

 Critical reception

-Lili Loufbourow of Slate reviewed that Sorry "isn't bad" and is averaging among C.K.'s works, but lacks ambition.
+Lili Loufbourow of Slate reviewed that Sorry "isn't bad" and rated a B+ or C− among C.K.'s works, but lacks ambition.
 Loufbourow said that C.K. is "repeating a lot of themes you'll recognize from other specials" and that the way his "flirtations with the offensive and the taboo work" are less successful in light of his sexual misconduct.

 Reviewing a live performance of the show at the Hulu Theatre in August, The Daily Beast's Katie Tamola lambasted it as an "insultingly unapologetic hour of material from a man who thinks that if he fits enough passive self-deprecation into his comedy, he can get away with pretty much anything".
 Tamola criticized jokes C.K. made about receiving sexual interest from younger women, and men being afraid of being accused of raping children.
 Tamola found the use of the slur faggot "uncomfortable".

 Matthew Mahler of MovieWeb reviewed the special saying "His last specials have been accused of pandering to the alt-right, what with his criticism of the victims of the Parkland shooting, his rants against gender pronouns, and his bitterness toward the 'woke generation.'
 However, Sorry does something slightly different and actually thought-provoking rather than intentionally shocking, and has some truly hilarious moments."